microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient?_id=123
 ```

-You can also begin a search call with `POST`, which is useful if the query string is too long or complex for a single line.
+You can also call the FHIR search API with `POST`, which is useful if the query string is too long or complex for a single line.
 To search using `POST`, the search parameters are delivered in JSON format in the body of the request.

 If the search request is successful, you’ll receive a JSON FHIR bundle response with a `"type": "searchset"` entry at the top.
 If the search fails, you’ll find the error details in the `"OperationOutcome"` part of the response.